EnricoLibutti/PopOsOptimizer/README.md

-# Pop-OS Optimizer - Development Edition
+# Pop-OS Optimizer - Professional Edition

 ## Overview

 This is a comprehensive optimization suite designed to enhance the performance and responsiveness of Pop!_OS, particularly for development workstations.
-It provides a modular and customizable approach to system tuning, allowing users to select specific optimizations or apply a complete set of recommended settings.
+It provides both a traditional bash-based interface and a modern Python dashboard with professional UI/UX, allowing users to select specific optimizations or apply a complete set of recommended settings.

 ## Features